Protect Your Website from Negative SEO With This Guide

 With some of the oldest, shadiest techniques still available:

-- Supplanting your identity on social media
+Supplanting your identity on social media

 Posing as others.

-Simply send an email on your behalf to the owners or publishers of the sites and request that they remove them because “Google has marked them as spam”.
+Just send an email on your behalf to the owners or publishers of the sites and request that they remove them because “Google has marked them as spam.”
 Or you can also pose as a positioning agency that works for you and is currently “cleaning” or “restructuring” your profile links.

 Fake Reviews Online Can Affect Search Engine Rankings

 What can you do?